 Once your puppy reaches 16 weeks of age, they’re ready to explore the world around them…with you!
 Walks around the neighborhood, road trips, pet-friendly shopping malls—there are many places you can visit with your four-legged friend.

 However, there is one special place where your little buddy is always welcome: a dog park!
-Dog parks are special areas in most communities that allow your puppy to roam, play, and roll around to its heart’s content!
-They can even meet other puppies and their owners, giving them a chance to socialize without barriers
+Dog parks are special areas in most communities that allow your puppy to roam, play, and roll around to their heart’s content!
+They can even meet other puppies and their owners, giving them a chance to socialize without barriers.

 Dog parks come in all shapes and sizes.
 Some dog parks are large and fenced while others are smaller and unfenced.
 Now, it isn’t a good idea to bring your puppy to the dog park without considering a few things first.